Oldest Bars in San Francisco by Neighborhood

 Opened in 1906 as the "Old Homestead," there's evidence in this Mission bar that it was a speakeasy during Prohibition.
 (I mean, there's a private room in the back.
 It doesn't get anymore obvious than that).
 Of all the old bars in the city, the Homestead maintains much of the same decor that was around during the turn of the century.

 Formerly known as the Elbo Room, this dive bar has been renamed to The Valencia Room, but still showcases the diverse culture and traditions of the Mission District.
 Since 1935, the Valencia Room has been many things: a Spanish restaurant, a western bar, and one of the nation’s first lesbian dance clubs, Amelia’s, which became the anchor for the lesbian community.
-As the community diversified, Amelia's no longer thrived.
-Since 1991, the Elbo Room has been open with the first floor being a bar and the second floor a performance/dance space.
-On most nights, Elbo Room is hopping.
+Since 1991, the Valencia Room has been open with the first floor being a bar and the second floor a performance/dance space.

 On 16th Street and Guerrero, sits arguably the oldest bar in the city (definitely in the Mission), Elixir.
 Since the Wild West days, Elixir has been transformed into many things, however in 2003 it was fully restored, including its original bar, and returned to its original glory.

 Opened originally by German immigrants as a grocery store saloon that had a backroom for beer drinking, today it's simply known as Shotwell's, a place many people come to meet, drink beer and play pinball.
 It serves only beer, but it's beer that is well curated to include many micro-brews from the Bay Area.

 Opened in 1947 by a former boxer, Ha-Ra Club has been an anchor for the neighborhood.
 Today, the interior displays memorabilia reminiscent of the past.
 This bar has all the essentials: liquor, a pool table and a jukebox.
 Nothing more than that.